hesl-seu/v2sim/readme.md

 ### A. Setup the environment

-1. Setup Python: Visit `https://www.python.org/download` to get Python (version 3.12 or above recommended).
+1. Setup Python: Visit `https://www.python.org/download` to get Python (version 3.12 is recommended.
+Newer version may meet libsumo compability problem, and older version cannot run this program noramlly).

-2. Setup SUMO: Visit `https://eclipse.dev/sumo/` to get the newest version of SUMO.
+2. Setup SUMO: Visit `https://eclipse.dev/sumo/` to get SUMO (version 1.20 and above are recommended.
+Some users have reported that SUMO 1.23.1 may have difficulty calling libsumo).

 3. Setup cvxpy and ECOS if you want to use power grid simulation within V2Sim, using `pip install cvxpy ecos`.
 Note that these two packages are not included in the requirements.txt.

 4. Setup necessary packages.
 Ensure you have installed `pip` together with Python.
+Note: As for package `libsumo`, its version must be same as the vesion of SUMO!
 ```bash
 pip install -r requirements.txt
 ```